Fa7adbina/MTA_EDA_Project/FahadAlharbi_MTA_EDA_Propsal.md

 # Project1
 Blood Donation

+Background
+info about BloodBank
+info about problem
+value for the company (solve/invstgate problem),recomandion (money, servies, decision support,cutting cost ,health)

+data description
+descrption of the datat
+sample size(as time)

 * What is the framing question of your analysis, or the purpose of the model/system you plan to build?